 When purchasing an essential oil, do your research and make sure to get a high-grade brand.
 Opting for a cheaper essential oil can lead you to poor quality and subsequently jeopardize the potential benefits.
 You’ll be able to tell as soon as you open the bottle; if the scent doesn’t linger for long and has a shallow quality to it, hold out for a better product.

 Aromatherapy can take effect via several bodily systems.
 It all starts with the olfactory system; i.e the organs and cells related to our sense of smell.

 As you inhale essential oils, odor molecules are drawn into the nasal cavity and begin to activate smell receptors in the nose.
-These receptors then spring into action and send messages through the nervous system to the brain, resulting in physiological and psychological changes.
+These receptors then spring into action and send messages through the nervous system to the brain, resulting in physiological and psychological changes2.

 As scent molecules are carried from the nasal passages right down to the lungs, they interact with the respiratory system.
-This explains why essential oils with antimicrobial and anti-inflammatory properties like peppermint and eucalyptus can help with coughs, colds, bronchitis and respiratory tract infections.
+This explains why essential oils with antimicrobial and anti-inflammatory properties like peppermint and eucalyptus can help with coughs, colds, bronchitis and respiratory tract infections3.

 Balance Autonomic Nervous Activity